 The owner/occupier residential and retail/commercial elements of the scheme commenced on 5 May 2015 and the rented residential element commenced on 1 January 2017.
 All three elements will terminate on 4 May 2020.
 In order to qualify for the tax relief, the expenditure on refurbishment or conversion must be incurred within the appropriate period as set out above, which is referred to in this document as the “qualifying period”.
 As with all previous schemes, there are rules which determine whether expenditure is actually incurred in a period.

 3. Who can apply?

-The residential relief is only available for owner-occupiers.
-Landlords cannot claim relief under the residential element of the scheme.
-Property developers may carry out the refurbishment/conversion work under this scheme and then sell the refurbished/converted properties to individuals who can claim the residential relief.
-Furthermore, there is nothing to prevent an individual who is a property developer from claiming residential relief under this scheme on his own sole or main residence.
+This residential relief is only available for owner-occupiers.
+Landlords cannot claim owner/occupier residential relief on properties they have rented out but may claim relief under the rented residential element of the scheme (see section 19).
+Property developers may carry out the refurbishment/conversion work under this scheme and then sell the refurbished/converted properties to individuals who can claim the relief.
+Furthermore, there is nothing to prevent an individual who is a property developer from claiming owner/occupier residential relief under this scheme on his own sole or main residence.

 4. How does it work?

 The individual who incurs the qualifying expenditure (which must be at least €5,000) is entitled to a deduction from their total income for each of 10 consecutive years of an amount equal to 10% of the qualifying expenditure.